sosy-lab/benchexec/doc/tool-integration.md

 such that we can include it in BenchExec.

-Tool-info modules need to define a class named `Tool` that inherits from `benchexec.tools.template.BaseTool`.
+Tool-info modules need to define a class named `Tool` that inherits from one of the classes in the module `benchexec.tools.template`.
+For compatibility with older tool-info modules, several such classes exist, but new tool-info modules should inherit from the latest class, `benchexec.tools.template.BaseTool2`.

-This base class also contains the [documentation](../benchexec/tools/template.py) on how to write such a tool-info module.
+The `template` module also contains the full [documentation](../benchexec/tools/template.py) on how to write such a tool-info module.
+In the following we provide a short summary.
-You can also look at the other files in this directory to see examples of existing tool infos.
+You can also look at the other [existing tool-info modules](../benchexec/tools/) to see examples.

 A minimal tool info needs to overwrite the functions `executable` and `name`.
 If the tool gives `true` / `false` answers or customized errors should be shown,